Maumasi/gulp-lib-generator/README.md

 #### Use
 <p>
-A directory with a JavaScript files that could be considered a library like a directory of React.js or Vue.js components can be exported through a single file.
+A directory with a JavaScript files that could be considered a library like a directory of React.js or Vue.js components can be exported through a single file, named from the <code> libFile </code> option, that is generated based off of the option rules provided.
 </p>

 <i><strong>Required</strong></i>